proxima-one/docs/Introduction.md

 #### Entities
 Entities are formulations of objects in Proxima.
 They can represent Users, Accounts, Items, Orders, etc. The entity will define the values, the "audits" associated with the values, and how to index/write the objects to the authenticated database.

   ##### Schema
   The schema exists as a part of the entity, it will enable queries, and show the data that is held within the entity.

   ##### Audits
   An entity will have data from other sources, it is necessary to be able to audit this data.
-Audits are defined later in this paper, but the short story is that the use
+Entities have specific
+  subroutines that take run queries known as "audits", to ensure the validity of their data.

 #### Datasources
 Subgraphs can be used by other subgraphs (e.g. Ethereum subgraph being used by DApps), these are defined as datasources.